jayrajroshan/Articles/PoA.md

 For node 2, we can see we have some additional parameters and we have to change some of the existing parameters.

  - --port 30304 is used to specify the http port to access the node.
- - We have to specify a diferent RPC port as
+ - We have to specify a different RPC port
+ - We have to specify the account which was specified for node 2.

 When the node 1 finds node 2 and connects to it, both the nodes will start sealing new blocks.
 ![Node1 mining](https://github.com/jayrajroshan/Articles/blob/master/img/11_node1.png?raw=true)